-A photon has the effective mass in X-ray of $\gamma$-ray region in dilute gas and the rate is modified by the large finite-size correction.
-A radiative decay of $A$ in flight in gas to $C$ in flight and a photon $\gamma$, which have momenta, positions and wave packet sizes
+A photon has an effective mass in the X-ray or $\gamma$-ray region in a dilute gas and the rate is modified by the large finite-size correction.
+The radiative decay of $A$ in flight in a gas to $C$ in flight and a photon, $\gamma$, which have the following momenta, positions, and wave packet sizes: